bioneuron/dotfiles/command.md

 ## Emacs Keybindings:
 C-x C-x :  The commands that most interest you as far as movement is concerned is C-x C-x to toggle between the point and the mark in the buffer.
+C-S-DEL : Delete the line
+C-0 C-k : Kill the line backward

+C-=     : Word wil be selected.
+Multiple use for more selection!
+C-;     : iEdit!
+C-c '   : Open the org-mode code block in a separate edit buffer M-x find-name-dired : Recursive search.

+C-x n   : Mini navigation!!

 -------------------------------------------------------------------------------------------------------------
 ## Inline image show for ein